Prospects for quantum process tomography at high energies: A review on quantum maps, Choi matrices and process tomography

 \subsection{Quantum process tomography}

-Suppose now that we have an unknown quantum-information processing device (called a `Q-data box' in Ref.~\cite{Eckstein:2021pgm}) at hand, which we can probe with a programmable quantum system.
+Suppose now that we have an unknown quantum-information processing device (called a ``Q-data box'' in Ref.~\cite{Eckstein:2021pgm}) at hand, which we can probe with a programmable quantum system.
 The device outputs another quantum system, which can be studied through quantum projective measurements.
 The effective Hilbert spaces at the input and output are $\Hin$ and $\Hout$, respectively.
-If the device implements some quantum channel $\E: S(\Hin) \to S(\Hout)$, then it is completely determined by a $(\din \cdot \dout) \times (\din \cdot \dout)$ matrix $\widetilde{\E}$.
-In fact, because of the positivity and unit trace of $\widetilde{\E}$, the number of independent real parameters needed to characterise $\E$ is $\din^2 (\dout^2-1)$, as proven in~\cite{PTomography1}.
+If the device implements some quantum channel $\E: S(\Hin) \to S(\Hout)$, then it is completely determined by the $D \times D$ matrix \eqref{ChoiE}.
+In fact, because of the positivity and unit trace of $\widetilde{\E}$, the number of independent real parameters needed to characterise $\E$ is $\din^2 (\dout^2-1)$, see~\cite{PTomography1}.

 The goal of quantum process tomography \cite{PTomography1,PTomography2} is to reconstruct (or ``estimate'') the quantum channel $\E$ by experimentally measuring the relevant parameters.
 The basic step of the procedure is as follows: